Skip to Content

 How do I top up the card?

-You register your debit card online and then you can either make a top-up online, by phone or via text, providing you have also set up your mobile number in advance.
+You register your debit card online and then you can either make a top-up online, by phone or via text.
+You’ll need to have set up your mobile number in advance.
 You can also check your balance online, by text or by making a phone call to the automated service.

 What if the card gets lost on holiday?